philipdanielhayton/Vendr.Contrib.Editors.FileUpload/readme.md

 ]
 ```

-- Files are saved to the server on submit, but the json data is saved when the order is saved.
+- Files are immediately persisted to the server, but meta data is not saved until the order is saved.
 - It's very much a rough draft, use it to get started and then polish as needed

 ## Installation